-Each is self-contained encapsulating its own data storage technology (SQL, NoSQL) and programming platform.
+Each is self-contained encapsulating its own data storage technology, dependencies, and programming platform.

 They compose together to form an application.

 Figure 1-4 contrasts a monolithic application approach with a microservices approach.
 Note how the monolith is composed of a layered architecture, which executes in a single process.
 It typically consumes a relational database.
-The microservice approach, however, segregates functionality into independent services that include logic and data.
+The microservice approach, however, segregates functionality into independent services, each with its own logic, state, and data.
 Each microservice hosts its own datastore.

-Note how microservices promote the "One Codebase, One Application" principle from the Twelve-Factor Application, discussed earlier in the chapter.
+Note how microservices promote the Processes principle from the Twelve-Factor Application, discussed earlier in the chapter.

 Microservices provide agility.